All Episodes

 Smear, slander, besmirch.

-Why are they doing it?
+Why are they doing it to help the Democrats?

-Of course that's why they're doing it.
+Of course, that's why they're doing it.

 I wonder if they'll investigate this.

-Now we already know that I have made the claim, knowing that the Saudis have donated tons of money to the Clinton Foundation, of which she is a member.
+Now, we already know that I have made the claim, knowing that the Saudis have donated tons of money to the Clinton Foundation, of which she is a member.

-They have donated all of this money, millions and millions of dollars, as has United Arab Emirates, Kuwait, and all these other Middle Eastern places and countries.
+They've donated all of this money, millions and millions of dollars, as has United Arab Emirates, Kuwait, and all these other Middle Eastern places and countries.

-So has Hillary Clinton ever once, the champion of women's rights, ever spoken up against, spoken out against Saudi Arabia's Sharia law where women can try, women can't vote, women can't get married unless they get permission, women can't work or go to school without permission.
+So has Hillary Clinton ever once, the champion of women's rights, ever spoken up against, spoken out against Saudi Arabia's Sharia law where women can't drive, women can't vote, women can't get married unless they get permission, women can't work or go to school without permission, four male eyewitnesses needed for a woman to claim that rape has occurred.

 Where's Hillary, the great champion of women's rights?